Strategies for Strange Times: Join us each Friday for a one-hour virtual farmer meet-up

 Small Grains Conference

 This day-long conference covered a variety of topics about growing small grains and the benefits of an extended rotation.
 Nine breakout sessions throughout the day included sessions on integrating animals with a small grains operation, marketing small grains, the agronomy behind successfully raising small grains and more.
 Access speaker presentations and videos from the conference below!

 Next Generation Summit

 Are you a farmland owner thinking about the next steps for your land and the legacy you would like to leave?
 On the other side, are you an aspiring farmer looking for land to begin your farming dream?
-Then we invite you to join Practical Farmers of Iowa for the first Next Generation Summit, August 23, at the Maytag Event Complex in Newton.
-This event will bring together aspiring farmers and farmland owners in a way that allows for education and networking help to overcome the challenge of farmland access.
+Then we invite you to join Practical Farmers of Iowa for our Next Generation Summit, an event that brings together aspiring farmers and farmland owners in a way that allows for education and networking help to overcome the challenge of farmland access.

 Farminars are Practical Farmers’ version of a webinar.
 These 90-minute online seminars are free and produced to help farmers learn about business and production issues that matter to them from the convenience of their homes.
 Farminars are held weekly each Tuesday during the fall and winter months, and run from 7–8:30 p.m.
 CST.